 This brings us to one of the central tropes pervading discussions of the Japanese self: submersion into the group.
 According to Doi, “an individual is said to have a jibun when he can maintain an independent self that is never negated by membership of the group.”
 If this is the condition for selfhood, then it must indeed be a difficult thing to achieve.
 He provided two illustrations of situations in which a Japanese become conscious of a lack of self.
 The first is that of submersion of the self into the group.
 Since he defined the self as something that exists only in so far as it is independent of the group, obviously a person who submerges that self into the group is giving it up to the group.

 According to Doi, the Japanese prize the absence of self, while in the West, “one finds a completely reverse phenomenon in which the individual while in his heart of hearts harboring an extremely complex feeling toward the ‘absence of self,’ or being in some cases aware, essentially, that he has no ‘self,’ behaves as though he does in fact have one.”
-He put forth contemporary discussion of the “organization man” in the West as an illustration of how the social setting was beginning to impinge even on the Western belief in an independent self: “In short, despite the precedence he gives in theory to the individual over the group, there must exist inside him a psychological desire to ‘belong.’
+He put forth contemporary discussion of the “organization man” in the West as an illustration of how increased awareness of the importance of social setting was beginning to impinge even on the Western belief in an independent self: “In short, despite the precedence he gives in theory to the individual over the group, there must exist inside him a psychological desire to ‘belong.’
 This is, in other words, amae.”

 Questions emerging from Doi’s discussion of self

 Doi brought up several points that are relevant to an examination of Hamaguchi’s kanjin.
 He did not reject the ontological reality of a self.
 His point was not that Japanese do not exist as selves, but rather that Japanese are acutely aware of the self as something which one does or does not have.
 He was discussing awareness rather than existence.
 Doi described himself as having realized the Western ideal of possessing a self that was not dependent on the group.
 This may be seen as indicating that his thought was grounded in a system of thought that posited an internally-constructed self along the lines of that described in Western philosophy.
 He was not arguing that there was a Japanese way of constructing selves and a Western way of doing so.
-He assumed that the Western internally-constructed self was the only self, and that any deviation from it constituted a failure to construct a self.
-Rather, he was arguing that the Japanese awareness of this difficulty of achieving selfhood finds expression in phrases such as jibun ga nai or jibun ga aru.
+He assumed that the Western internally-constructed self was the only true form of self, and that any deviation from it constituted a failure to construct a self.
+He was arguing that the Japanese awareness of this difficulty of achieving selfhood finds expression in phrases such as jibun ga nai or jibun ga aru.
 Based on this argument, he presented the Japanese as psychologically immature.